 The Remington MB4700 has a digital battery indicator that displays how much battery you’ve got left.

 This trimmer also has in-built memory to store previous length settings.
-It saves masses of time in the long run as you just pick up your trimmer and it’s already set to your length of choice.
+It saves time in the long run as you just pick up your trimmer and it’s already set to your length of choice.

-That equals a staggering 175 length settings between 0.4 and 18mm.
+It also has a staggering 175 length settings between 0.4 and 18mm.
 Considering you’re reading an article on the best trimmers for short beards, you’re likely well within this range.

 The fact that it can manage stubble beards as well (<5mm) is a fantastic bonus.